 With summer 2021 learning so pivotal, it’s best to be prepared, as we’re sure you’ll agree.
 Let’s quickly review the biggest factors to take into consideration.

-While every district and school are unique, it’s a safe bet that schools and classes all across the board have suffered some degree of learning loss due to COVID.
+While every district and school are unique, most schools and classes all across the board have suffered some degree of learning loss due to COVID, as McKinsey reports.
 As you plan your summer learning season, you should have as clear a picture as possible of just how intense sessions should be.
 There’s no need to go overboard if your school’s learning loss was mitigated by hybrid learning, just as going too light will do an injustice to learners if your school was essentially shut down for a year.

 This process should involve administration, teachers, and parents.
 Together, try to pinpoint which areas need the most attention.
 A blanket approach isn’t advised, and trying to brute force those two short months may cause fatigue among even the most motivated students (and teachers) as the regular school season nears.